Pedro Rodrigues Filho: Crime spree

 At age 14, Rodrigues shot the deputy mayor of Santa Rita do Sapucaí in front of the city hall for having fired his father, a school guard, over accusations of stealing food from the school kitchen, putting him in jail, before shooting the security guard whom he suspected as the actual thief, using his grandfather's shotgun for both.
 On the run, Rodrigues took refuge in Mogi das Cruzes, Greater São Paulo, where he began robbing drug dens and killing drug traffickers, making him a celebrity in the news media as the vigilante "Pedrinho Matador" (Little Pedro the Killer).

 Rodrigues soon met Maria Aparecida Olympia, nicknamed Botinha, and they began living together.
 Rodrigues took on the duties of Botinha's deceased husband, a local drug lord.
 Due to his new place in a local street gang, he was soon "forced" to eliminate some rivals, killing three ex-cronies.
 Botinha became pregnant with his child but was murdered shortly thereafter by a rival gang leader.
 Still underage, Rodrigues escaped, going on a revenge-killing spree by tracking down and killing every member of the rival gang.

+Supposed patricide

+Rodrigues once claimed to have killed his own father inside prison at age 20 by stabbing him twenty two times and chewing a part of his heart, supposedly in retaliation for his father having killed his mother by stabbing her twenty one times: "He stabbed my mother twenty one times, so I stabbed him twenty two", said Rodrigues in an interview to journalist Marcelo Rezende on RecordTV.
+"People say I ate his heart.
+No, I simply cut it, because it was revenge, right?
+I cut and threw it away.
+I take a piece of it, chewed and threw it away", he explained.
+He would also have a revolver on his waist, but preferred to use the knife.
+When asked about how he got the revolver, he said he locked a policeman in a cell and took the gun from him.

+According to criminal biographer and journalist Ullisses Campbell, this is not a true account.
+Despite having really killed his mother, Rodrigues's father died only years later, in prison, due to respiratory disease.